CalamityAdam/iot/react/readings/front_end_auth.md

 our session.
 If we skip this step, it may be possible for a user to log in or sign up, refresh the page, and then the app will render in a non-logged in manner even though they have the right session token!
-This happens because our App will always render with the default application state unless we configure the `Store` to use a `preloadedState`.
+This happens because our app will always render with the default application state unless we configure the `store` to use a `preloadedState`.

 There are **several** ways we can meet this challenge:

-* *Issuing a separate request* -- Triggering a `fetchCurrentUser` AJAX request from the root route's `onEnter` hook
+* *Issuing a separate request* -- Triggering a `fetchCurrentUser` AJAX request from the root route (such as in a function passed to the `render` prop)
 * *Persisting client-side data* -- using [local storage][local-storage]
 * *Bootstrapping* -- using the [gon gem][gon-video]

 We are going to suggest the following implementation:

-* In `application.html.erb`, add a script tag -- this is javascript code that we can tell the browser to run, and we can generate it dynamically using ruby!
+* In `application.html.erb`, add a script tag -- this is JavaScript code that we can tell the browser to run, and we can generate it dynamically using Ruby!
-* Inside the script tag, assign a jsonified `current_user` to the property of `window.currentUser`
+* Inside the script tag, assign a JSON-ified `current_user` to the property of `window.currentUser`
-* Use a jbuilder template!
+* Use a Jbuilder template!

 ```html
   <% if logged_in? %>